Extra Steps

 What can I do to look after myself after a flood?

-It is important to ask yourself how you are feeling and to reach out to friends, family or neighbours if you are feeling stressed or overwhelmed.
+Remember to ask yourself how you are feeling and reach out to friends, family or neighbours if you are feeling stressed or overwhelmed.

 Healthcare professionals are aware mental health can suffer after flooding, so contact your GP practice or NHS 111.
 You can also speak to: